© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cold Hanworth medieval settlement and cultivation remains is a scheduled monument protected by Historic England under reference 1016796.
 View the official record →

-Cold Hanworth medieval settlement and cultivation remains is a scheduled ancient monument comprising the earthwork traces of a medieval settlement and associated field systems located in Lincolnshire.
+Cold Hanworth is a deserted medieval settlement and associated field system located in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016796.

 Cold Hanworth medieval settlement and cultivation remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016796.